 The Innovative Finance ISA was launched in April 2016, although regulatory approval and supply/demand issues meant a slow start from which it never recovered.
-These ISAs permit investment in cash and two specialist financial products:
+These ISAs permit investment in cash and three specialist financial products:

-- Peer-to-peer (P2P) loans loans arranged to other people or businesses without an intermediary bank being involved. - Crowdfunding debentures investing in a business by buying its debt.
+- Peer-to-peer (P2P) loans loans arranged to other people or businesses without an intermediary bank being involved. - Crowdfunding debentures investing in a business by buying its debt. - Long Term Asset Funds (LATFs) and other funds with extended redemption periods - investing in long-term illiquid assets, such as infrastructure and private equity.

-In both instances, the businesses involved are usually unlisted and small.
+In the first two instances, the businesses involved are usually unlisted and small.
 Whereas the Financial Services Compensation Scheme protects up to £85,000 of deposits held in the cash component of basic ISAs, there is no such protection for peer-to-peer loans or crowdfunding debentures.
-A restriction limiting investment to sophisticated or high-net-worth individuals generally applies to crowdfunding.
+A restriction limiting investment to sophisticated or high-networth individuals generally applies to crowdfunding.